aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/api-reference-guide/training/pytorch-neuron-parallel-compile.rst

 utility is provided as part of PyTorch Neuron installation.
-The ``neuron_parallel_compile`` will extract graphs from a trial run of your script, perform parallel pre-compilation of the graphs, and populate the Neuron Cache on disk with compiled graphs.
+The ``neuron_parallel_compile`` will extract graphs from a trial run of your script, perform parallel pre-compilation of the graphs, and populate the Neuron Cache on disk or AWS S3 bucket with compiled graphs.
 Your trial run should be limited to a few steps (eg.10-15), enough for the utility to extract the different graphs needed for full execution.
 To run the utility: